PhilemonPhilippin/PhilemonPhilippin/README.md

 ## 🍲 InnoCheffing

-I hope I have time to rewrite my old Kitchen project into a new, more ambitious but less complex web application.
+I hope I have time to rewrite my old Kitchen project into a new, more ambitious web application.
 For the moment, I've only done the API part, which includes CRUD functions of the data relating to the recipes.
 Click below for more details.